cssbristol/cssbristol.co.uk/_events/2026-03-03-lightning-talks.md

 around 15 mins long plus a Q&A with the audience.
 If you are interested in talking please sign up [here](https://forms.cloud.microsoft/e/gkssp43pcb)!
 You don't need to be an expert in giving talks, so don't be afraid to sign up if you want to give it a go.

+# Talks announced!

+Iris Rosega - DoH: How to secure internet traffic Aditya Sethi - Game Development & Design Society @UoB Jay Parker - Partners for Life! - or the Misadventures of a Nerd with Fancy Equipment Phoebe Harris - Blockchain without the Bullshit - an introduction to GNU Taler Murray Groves - Unstoppable Networks: Meshtastic & Reticulum